mhamilton-pitt/mhamilton-pitt.github.io/_pages/teaching.md

 ## CAASI Reading Group
-I host the CAASI reading group which meets on Mondays.
-The reading group focus on analytic approaches for socially motivated problems like reducing recidivism, design platforms to match small businesses with community minded consumers, racial bias in policing, and more.
+I also host the CAASI reading group which meets every other Monday.
+The reading group focuses on analytic approaches to socially motivated problems like reducing recidivism, designing platforms to match small businesses with community minded consumers, racial bias in policing, and more.

 ### Summer '21 Reading Group on Community Centric Market Design
 I will be leading a reading group on market design for social good.
 All are welcome to join, for more information please see the [Summer Syllabus](CAASI_Reading_Group_Syllabus.pdf) for the reading group or email me.